-The recommended best scanning resolution for OCR accuracy is 300 dpi.
+The recommended resolution for best scanning results for OCR accuracy is 300 dots per inch (dpi).

 Brightness settings that are too high or too low can have negative effects on the accuracy of your image.
 A brightness of 50% is recommended.